PostHog/handbook/docs/handbook/communication.md

    1. Stretch your legs
    1. Grab a snack
 1. When scheduling a meeting, please try to have it start at :00 (hour) or :30 (mid-hour) to leave common start times available for other meetings on your attendees' calendars.
 Meetings should be for the time needed, so if you need 15 minutes just book that.
-1. When creating a calendar event that will be used company wide, please place it on the GitLab Team Meetings Calendar.
+1. When creating a calendar event that will be used company wide, please place it on the PostHog Team Meetings Calendar.
 That way the event is easily located by all individuals.
 1. When you need to cancel a meeting, make sure to delete/decline the meeting and choose the option **Delete & update guests** to make sure everyone knows you can't attend and don't wait for you.
 1. If you want to schedule a meeting with a person not on the team please use [Calendly](/handbook/tools-and-tips/#calendly).
-Use Google Calendar directly if scheduling with a GitLab team member.
+Use Google Calendar directly if scheduling with a PostHog team member.
 1. **Materials Review** are scheduled as all day not busy events as a reminder three days before the scheduled call.

 ### Common Meeting Problems